 The telemetry downlink shall not impose constraints upon the rates of individual telemetry data sources.

-This implies that the data rates through the downlink are independent from the signalling rate on that link.
+This implies that the source data rates through the downlink are independent from the downlink data rate on that link.

+Telemetry authentication and encryption

+The space communication system shall provide telemetry authentication and encryption services when the security requirements cannot be met by other means.

+Authentication and encryption can be provided, together or separately, at the upper layers, but it can also be provided at the Protocol sub layer of the Data Link layer e.g via the Space Data Link Security (SDLS) option provided in ECSS-E-AS-50-22 and ECSS-E-AS-50-23.

 Space link

 Introduction